ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 In the next step, we will look at how to attach your managed vSphere subscription to a temporary LDP stream.

-### Step 3 - Logs Data Platform subscription for VMware on OVHcloud
+### Step 3 - Create a logs subscription for VMware on OVHcloud

 > [!warning]
 > To have an active Logs Data Platform subscription with VMware on OVHcloud, you must have an active stream.